 The Sacred Skin Art of Poppy Palin

-Poppy was a tattoo artist who ran a studio in Wiltshire, UK.
+Poppy has been a tattoo artist and she had a studio in Wiltshire, UK.

-She is curently unable to tattoo but offers a 'tattoo design for charity' service.
+She is currently unable to tattoo but offers a 'tattoo design for charity' service when she's able.

 Above: Snake and ammonite design created for Poppy's 'design for charity' service with the actual piece, tattooist unknown